simonjwright/ASIS/doc/html/gnatcheck_rm/_sources/gnatcheck_rm/predefined_rules.txt

 This rule has the following (mandatory) parameters for the ``+R`` option:

 *dictionary_file*
   The name of a dictionary file.

-This rule is enabled by default, but without setting any corresponding dictionary file(s); thus the default effect is to do no checks.

 A dictionary file is a plain text file.
 The maximum line length for this file is 1024 characters.
 If the line is longer than this limit, extra characters